2024 Enga landslide: Impact

 The landslide occurred at approximately 03:00 PGT on 24 May 2024 (17:00 UTC on 23 May), after a large amount of debris was dislodged from the limestone slopes of Mount Mungalo.
 Some survivors said that they heard two loud cracks around one to two hours before the disaster, alerting them to possible danger and enabling their escape.
 The landslide destroyed six villages in Maip Muritaka Rural LLG.
 In Kaokalam village alone, dozens of houses were destroyed and at least 150 people died.
 It blocked a highway near the Porgera Gold Mine, and destroyed 150 m of the main highway leading into Kaokalam, causing concerns over the supply of fuel and goods.
 The mine's management said that its regular operations were unaffected and that fuel at the site was enough to sustain the facility for 40 days.
 A road construction crew working on the highway was also buried in the landslide.

 Approximately 2,000 people were buried and presumed dead in Tulipana village.
 The Highlands Highway connecting the area to Port Moresby, the capital, was also blocked.
 Gardens which provided food for the village and its three water streams were buried and destroyed.
 An official of the International Organization for Migration estimated that the area covered by the landslide was the equivalent of between "three and four football fields".
 Later estimates put the area covered by the landslide at 600 m long and 90,000 sqm.
 The debris was estimated to be 6 m to 8 m deep.

 Conflicting estimates of casualties emerged following the disaster, which was attributed to the lack of updated population statistics since the last national census in 2000 and the fact that the affected area also hosted pubs catering to miners from other villages as well as people displaced by intertribal fighting.
-On 27 May, it was estimated that 2,000 people may have died by the landslide in Yambali village alone.
+On 27 May, it was estimated that 2,000 people may have been killed by the landslide in Yambali village alone.
 These numbers were not confirmed by government officials.
 On 29 May, councillor and chair of the Mulitaka Disaster Committee Jaman Yandam said that more than 160 people had died, citing village leaders who had conducted a head count.
 As of 6 June, the official death toll cited by the government was 670.

 Over 4,000 people were directly affected.
 Twelve bodies, including a leg, were recovered.
 At least 17 people were injured and four others were rescued, while 1,182 homes were reported to have been destroyed or buried.
 More than 5,000 pigs, 100 stores, and five vehicles were also believed to have been buried, as well as two health centres.
 An additional 250 homes were condemned due to unstable ground conditions, displacing about 1,650 people.